moehrenzahn/moehrenzahn.github.io/_posts/2015-06-09-WWDC-2015-Keynote-recap.md

 lang: en
 ---

-[This years WWDC keynote](http://www.apple.com/live/2015-june-event/) brought no new hardware announcements.
+[This year's WWDC keynote](http://www.apple.com/live/2015-june-event/) brought no new hardware announcements.
 But with the announcement of new versions of OS X, iOS and watchOS, there was still lots of new stuff to cover.

 [El Capitan](http://www.apple.com/osx/elcapitan-preview/) appears to be a sort of "Snow Yosemite," bringing few new features an instead focusing on speed and stability.
 Beyond that I am excited for the new features in Mission Control – particularly the new split full screen view.